 LETTER OF INSTRUCTION (EARLY CONTRACTOR INVOLVEMENT)

-SLA-PA FRAMEWORK ALLIANCE CONTRACT AGREEMENT (ref.
-709304450)
+SLA-PA FRAMEWORK ALLIANCE CONTRACT AGREEMENT (ref. fa)

 PROJECT: NEW SINGLE LIVING ACCOMMODATION AT ALBEMARLE BARRACKS

 We, the Defence Infrastructure Organisation (“DIO”), being an executive agency of the Ministry of Defence (“MOD”), write to you on behalf of the Secretary of State for Defence (the “Client”).